arnohovhannisyan/syncify-docs/docs/contributing/prerequisites.md

 ## Install Dependencies

-Syncify uses [Yarn][yarn] to manage its dependencies, so please install it before
+Syncify uses [Yarn][yarn] to manage its dependencies, so please install it if you don't already have it.

 ```sh
 yarn install